Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 Inside, partners may feel:

-In everyday life, emotional distance can look like:
+In everyday life, emotional distance in marriage can look like:

-• Vanishing mode / disappearing messages creating confusion
+- Vanishing mode or disappearing messages creating confusion

-Unlike dramatic marital crises, emotional distance rarely announces itself.
-There’s usually no single defining incident that marks “the beginning.”
+Unlike dramatic marital crises, emotional distance in marriage rarely announces itself.
+There is usually no single defining incident that marks the beginning.

 Instead, distance enters through small incremental shifts: